- Apple cider vinegar is believed to offer a myriad of skin care benefits.

 Contrary to popular belief, these natural oils won’t make your skin oilier, although they should be used with caution by people with acne-prone skin, since some may clog skin pores and lead to blemishes.
 Other natural remedies use vitamin-rich lemon juice, avocado, and honey.
 You’ll even find some apple cider vinegar masks that use baking soda for an extra boost of exfoliation and oil control.

 While you might think the acid in the vinegar would aggravate sunburned skin, its pH balancing properties actually promote quick healing.
 These same properties make apple cider vinegar effective at decreasing the size of warts and treating mosquito bites.

 It’s important that you properly dilute the solution before directly applying it to your sunburn, since the vinegar itself can cause burns.

 » Talk to your doctor if you are unsure about using it on your face, arms, or hands, especially if you have sensitive skin or chronic health conditions.
-You can also use our directory to consult a cosmetic doctor and find out the best possible option for your skin.
+Consult our medical review team for advice.